Introduction

 Stronger Core, Stronger You

 Carrying a baby all day is no joke.
-This workout meets you where you are, rebuilding your midsection so you can keep up with mom life and feel good doing it.
+This workout meets you where you are, rebuilding your middle area so you can keep up with mom life and feel good doing it.
 Planks, bird-dogs, and bridges aren't flashy.
 They're real.
 They're for you.
 Stick with it, and you'll carry more than just your kid, you'll carry confidence.
 Want to see those minutes add up?
 A free app like Easy Reps can track your reps and progress, no clutter, just results.
 Ready to start?
 Download Easy Reps free today and strengthen that core. 💪